sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter4/resource_management.md

 memories to be in the `ENTANGLED` state with fidelity below some threshold (that we wish to improve).
 Each protocol will also need two memories, one of which will be consumed while the fidelity of the other increases.

-The purification protocol requires collaborations between two routers.
-We let the right side router, like `r2` and `r3`, to select memories used for purification.
-The left side router, like `r1` and `r2`, waits the request from the right side router.
+The purification protocol requires collaboration between two routers.
+We will let the right side router, like `r2` and `r3`, select memories used for purification.
+The left side router, like `r1` and `r2`, will wait for a request from the right side router.
 We use function `ep_rule_condition1` to represent the condition of rule on the right side router.
-The condition function will select two entangled memories that are reserved for the flow 2 and have the identical entanglement state.
+The condition function will select two entangled memories that are reserved for the flow 2 and have an identical entanglement state.

 ```python